 The Fourth of July is one of the most spectacular holidays celebrated throughout Dallas and the entire country.
-Around Dallas, Fort Worth and Waco, there will be an endless supply of firework displays and fairs to attend as well as personal shows that the pyrotechnic enthusiasts will put on themselves in their own front lawn.
+Around Dallas and Fort Worth, there will be an endless supply of firework displays and fairs to attend as well as personal shows that the pyrotechnic enthusiasts will put on themselves in their own front lawn.
 No matter which firework display you plan to attend, the safety of your friends and family members should be most important.

-If you plan to put on your own firework display in DFW or Waco, there are a few firework safety tips you should consider to keep your friends, family, and kids safe:
+If you plan to put on your own firework display in DFW, there are a few firework safety tips you should consider to keep your friends, family, and kids safe:

 - Never allow young children to handle fireworks, it is just too dangerous at a young age.